facundoolano/google-play-scraper/README.md

 # google-play-scraper [![Build Status](https://secure.travis-ci.org/facundoolano/google-play-scraper.png)](http://travis-ci.org/facundoolano/google-play-scraper)
 Node.js module to scrape application data from the Google Play store.

+### Related projects

+* [app-store-scraper](https://github.com/facundoolano/app-store-scraper): a scraper with a similar interface for the iTunes app store.
+* [google-play-keywords](https://github.com/facundoolano/google-play-keywords): an App Store Optimization module built on top of this library.
-See [google-play-api](https://github.com/facundoolano/google-play-api) for a RESTful API to consume the data produced by this library.
+* [google-play-api](https://github.com/facundoolano/google-play-api): a RESTful API to consume the data produced by this library.

 ## Installation
 ```